HL7/davinci-ecdx/input/pagecontent/attachments.md

   - Unlike Scenario 1 which uses DocumentReference resource to index the CCDA attachment, FHIR resources representing the clinical data are transformed into a FHIR Document bundle and the bundle is digitally signed.
 - See the [Signatures] page for complete worked example on how the signature was created.

-{% include examplebutton_default.html example="attachment-scenario2.md" b_title = "Click Here To See Example Scenario 2: *Signed* FHIR Resource Attachments" %}
+{% include examplebutton_default.html example="attachment-scenario2.md" b_title = "Click Here To See Example *Signed* FHIR Resource Attachments" %}

 {% include link-list.md %}